janosmiko/janosmiko.github.io/content/tech/os/_index.md

 <div class="bg-secondary-bg rounded px-6 py-6">

-During the years I worked with Linux, Windows and MacOS systems.
+During the years I worked with Linux, Windows and macOS systems.
 I have the most experience with Linux systems, but I also have experience with supervising Windows systems.
-I use MacOS as my daily driver.
+I use macOS as my daily driver.

 <!--more-->
 <br>